greatest-ape/aquatic/README.md

 \* Using a VPS with 32 vCPUs.
 The other measurements were made using a 16 vCPU VPS.

 Please refer to `documents/aquatic-ws-load-test-2021-08-18.pdf` for more details.

+__Note__: these benchmarks were made with the previous mio-based implementation.

 ## Load testing